mxngls/webscite/README.md

 Content that is to be served as an HTML page has to reside in our `content/` directory and have a `.htm` extension[^1].
 Everything else will simply be copied as is.
 The default output directory containing all of our site's content will end up in `docs/` by default.
 Both directories are customizable through passing appropriate values to the underlying Makefile used to build our site. `_SITE_EXT_SOURCE_DIR` can be set to decide upon an alternative content path while `_SITE_EXT_TARGET_DIR` will set a different output path.

-`.htm` files inside the `content/` directory use HTML tags and are expected to have two header fields: title and subtitle.
+`.htm` files inside the `content/` directory use HTML tags and are expected to have one header field: title.
 Both field names are followed by a colon, some white space and finally the field value.
 These headers are separated by a single newline.

 A certain degree of templating can be achieved through placing .htm files inside the `content/blocks/` directory.
 In order to use these (building) blocks during the build process, the source of the static site generator itself has to be modified. `menu.htm` is included as a reference for how to do so.